badbatch/getta/README.md

 **rateLimitPerSecond?: `number`**

 How many requests per second to throttle the rest client.
-Default is 50.
+Default is `50`.

 **requestRetryWait?: `number`**

 How many milliseconds to wait before retrying a request.
-Default is 100.
+Default is `100`.

 **streamReader?: `'arrayBuffer' | 'blob' | 'formData' | 'json' | 'text'`**

 The stream reader to use when parsing the response body.
-Default is 'json'.
+Default is `'json'`.

 ### Making reqeusts

-The rest client supports GET, POST, PUT and DELETE methods and has methods for each method.
+The rest client supports `GET`, `POST`, `PUT` and `DELETE` methods and has functions for each method.

 ```typescript
 const pathTemplate = '/direct/rest/content/catalog/{type}/{id,+}?format={brief|standard}';